Cosmology Without Windows: Quadratic Estimators for the Galaxy Power Spectrum: Demonstration on BOSS DR12

 Whilst the various data-sets are consistent overall, we do observe small shifts in some parameters, particularly $\omega_{cdm}$ and the primordial amplitude $A_s$.
-Some variation is expected since (a) the ML and FKP estimators weight the data in slightly different manners, and (b), by throwing away noisy modes, the subspace coefficients have different statistical properties to the data.
-If one had analyzed the mean of a set of mocks, these shifts would be expected to vanish \citep[e.g.,][]{2020arXiv200903311P}.
-Note also that $A_s$ and the linear bias $b_1$ are highly correlated (since the real-space linear power spectrum is proportional to $b_1A_s^2$), thus the $A_s$ shift in the ML data-set is reflected by a corresponding $b_1$ shift.
-Furthermore, the posteriors are not simply reproducing the fiducial cosmology, as evidenced by the tidal bias $b_{\mathcal{G}_2}$ which is significantly above the input value in all cases.
+Some variation is expected since (a) the ML and FKP estimators weight the data in slightly different manners, and (b), by throwing away noisy modes, the subspace coefficients have different statistical properties to the data. \resub{Furthermore, Ref.\,\citep{2021PhRvD.103d3508P} demonstrated that noise in the covariance matrix for the 1000-mock windowed power spectrum data-set will cause shifts in the best-fit parameters, whilst this is reduced for the compressed statistic.} If one had analyzed the mean of a set of mocks, these shifts are be expected to vanish \citep[e.g.,][]{2021PhRvD.103d3508P}.
+Note also that $A_s$ and the linear \resub{galaxy} bias $b_1$ are highly correlated (since the real-space linear power spectrum is proportional to $b_1A_s^2$), thus the $A_s$ shift in the ML data-set is reflected by a corresponding $b_1$ shift.
+Furthermore, the posteriors are not simply reproducing the fiducial cosmology, as evidenced by the tidal \resub{galaxy} bias $b_{\mathcal{G}_2}$ which is significantly above the input value in all cases.
 As in previous sections, we find highly consistent results when the subspace coefficients are estimated using FKP and ML pixel weights.
 In this context, we therefore find little benefit of applying the ML weights instead of the FKP quadratic estimator (though it allows one to compute the Fisher matrix and bias terms on an even footing and is, in practice, not much slower), but we caution that this will depend on the data-set and analysis in question.
 If one is interested in parameters that impact only large-scale modes (e.g., $f_\mathrm{NL}$), the ML approach is likely to have greater utility as the FKP approach is suboptimal at low-$k$.
 For this survey, restricting to $k\in[0.01,0.1]\hMpc$ affords similar conclusions, as discussed in Appendix \ref{appen: pix-options}.